top of page

 Canadian Experience Program for Internationally Educated Nurses

 Are you a Registered Nurse who is new to Canada and looking for Canadian experience to put on your CV to find employment in this province?
 Have you not yet found employment in Canada as an RN because you lack of RN experience in this country?
 CRMC has a program specific to your needs.
-You can gain RN experience at our facility through our Canadian Experience Program (CEP), which will transition you from internationally trained to a Canada-experienced RN.
-You will be able to use this to find employment as a Registered Nurse elsewhere after you complete the CEP.
+You can gain RN experience at our facility through our CEPIEN program, which will transition you from internationally trained to a Canada-experienced RN.
+You will be able to use this to find employment as a Registered Nurse elsewhere after you complete the CEPIEN.
 In addition, you will gain hours necessary to renew your license with the CRNA.
-The nurse manager will help you to achieve all your competencies and build your CV and personal portfolio to maximize your chances of success at your next job interview after you complete the CEP.
+The nurse manager will help you to achieve all your competencies and build your CV and personal portfolio to maximize your chances of success at your next job interview after you complete the CEPIEN.
 This program is offered free of charge but it is non-remunerated!
 Please, note that this program is only available to internationally-educated RNs who have never worked as Registered Nurses in Canada before.
 Please note that we reserve the right to admit applicants at our sole discretion.

 !!ATTENTION!!